ideal-lab5/idn-docs/docs/intro.md

 <section className={styles.bigPicture}>
   <h2>🔮 The Big Picture</h2>
   <p>
-    The Ideal Network is the shared infrastructure for fair outcomes.
+    Think of Ideal Network as shared infrastructure for fair outcomes.
 When protocols need randomness that no one can manipulate, secrets that unlock at specific times, or coordination across different chains, we provide the trustless foundation.
   </p>
 </section>